Photo:Luis Alvarez/Getty Images

 It's easy to make an excuse and say you can't work out because you don't have the time.
 If I had a dollar for every time I've done that, well, I'd be living some very luxurious life right now or at least buy those pricey shoes I've been eyeing.
 I will say about 25% of those times I was actually busy and dead tired, so the thought of working out in my little free time seemed like torture.
 As for the other 75%, I was busy but probably could have squeezed in a workout instead of lounging on my couch watching Netflix.

 While I try not to guilt-trip myself that much over skipping workouts, I am trying to be better at building my routine and sticking to it to the best of my abilities.
 A lot of that means going with the flow when my schedule gets wacky but also trying to prioritize some type of physical exercise when I'm looking at my iPhone calendar at the beginning of the week.
-It's been a little easier than usual to do that right now because I've been spending a lot more time at home and don't have many (or any) appointments, work events, or outings with friends.
+It's been a little easier than usual to do that right now since I mostly work from home these days.

 The thing that has really changed my perspective on working out is realizing that you don't need 45 minutes or an hour to get in an effective workout.
 You can do it in 15 minutes, but if you've got 30 minutes, that's even better.
 Any physical activity is good!